WEBINAR: Q & A with Candidates for Board of Directors

 Time: 1030 PT, 1130 MT/SK, 1230 CT, 1330 ET, 1430 AT, 1500 NL

-Bal Sidhu RN BScN MPH(c) CIC is a Registered Nurse with over 17 years of experience in health care.
-Her career in nursing has taken her from point of care nurse in the acute medicine, HIV, and geriatrics patient populations to mentoring student nurses and new staff into a Clinical Nurse Leader role.
+Bal Sidhu RN BScN CIC MPH is a registered Nurse with over 20 years of experience in health care.
 Bal joined infection prevention and control (IPAC) in 2011 and had a variety of roles leading IPAC initiatives in multiple health authorities.
-Currently, she is with working at Provincial Health Services Authority in the capacity of an Infection Prevention and Control Specialist providing expertise in reprocessing and hand hygiene.
+Bal has expertise in acute care and LTC IPAC as well as expertise in reprocessing and hand hygiene.
 Bal served as an IPAC BC Chapter President and Chapter Secretary, is certified in Infection Control (CIC), and completed her Master’s degree in Public Health.
-She is actively involved with IPAC Canada as an acute care representative on the 2020 scientific program committee.
-She attended 2018 Hill Day in Ottawa to discuss with officials the global threat of AROs and the need for a national surveillance data repository on AROs and HAIs.
-Bal has presented multiple posters at the Canadian National IPAC conferences, winning best poster awards in 2014 and 2015 - Automated Microbiology Lab Notifications of MTB orders resulting in timely Implementation of Airborne Precautions (2014); Acceptability of CHG cloths for Patient Bathing of a Medical Unit (2015).
-Her first research publication in the American Journal of Infection Control was published in 2017, which focused on ARO reduction strategies in acute care settings.
+She is actively involved with IPAC Canada as an acute care representative in the 2021 and 2022 conference planning committees.
+Bal is the Director of Program and Projects Committee, and the chair for this committee.
+Bal is the Public Health clinical manager at Fraser Health Authority in BC.
 Bal is an energetic, creative individual, whose passion is to empower everyone to practice infection prevention and control measures to improve the quality of patient care.
-Bal is currently a member of the Programs & Projects Committee.